EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-port-forwarding.md

 default, there are no external routes created for it.

-The NAT network type provides pretty good default security for a development environment, however you may soon wish to deliberately expose some services to other machines on your LAN, or even to the internet.
+The NAT network type provides pretty good default security for a development environment, where you only want access from your workstation.
+However, you may soon wish to deliberately expose some services to other machines on your LAN, or even to the Internet.

 When exposing the Proxmox dashboard, it is important to install a valid TLS certificate, and stop using the default self-signed certificate created on first